Mordechay0000/Multi-APK-Tool/README.md

-# APK-Multi-Tool
+# Multi APK Tool
-APK-Multi-Tool is a tool to extract and repack multiple APK files, at once.
+Multi APK Tool is a tool to extract and repack multiple APK files, at once.

 ## How to use?
 first, install java.